Mas confident in leadership strategies at Movistar – VeloNews.com

 “During the Tour and the Vuelta I read many comments on social networks towards the team [about tactics] and some are harsh,” he said.
 “That can be changed and I think it will be so.
 But I never had doubts about signing for Movistar.
 I knew that Nairo was leaving, and almost certainly Mikel too, so it was clear that there would be no such behaviors prior to my arrival at the team.”

 Mas instead focussed on last year’s Giro d’Italia as an example of where Movistar has played all the right moves.
-The race saw Carapaz claim the pink jersey for Movistar after Landa sacrificed his own chances at success to support the Ecuadorian’s GC challenge.
+The race saw Carapaz claim the pink jersey for Movistar after Landa sacrificed his own chances at success to support Carapaz’s GC challenge.

 “I think I will take it well, I love the pressure,” Mas said.
 “There are many people who try to put pressure on me, but it goes through one ear and comes out the other.
 It is a type of pressure that I like, to be able to lead a team like this that has been in the cycling elite for 40 years.
 It is a real luxury.”